 The most important thing now is to be able to receive the Eucharist.
-We are dispensed from the Sunday obligation until August 15.
-We resume Weekend Masses the weekend of May 30-31, Pentecost Weekend.
+We are dispensed from the Sunday obligation until further notice.
+We have resumed Weekend Masses the weekend of May 30-31, Pentecost Weekend.
 For social distancing: the most well—attended Masses have been the 9:30 and 11:30 Sunday morning Masses.
 Consider going to another Mass!

 If we use every other pew, people will be about six feet apart.
 Our church seats approximately 800.
 The last weekend we had Masses (March 14-15) we had already been dispensed from the obligation to attend Mass.
 Our largest attendance was at the 11:30 a.m.
 Mass.
 It was 285.
 That’s 36% of our seating capacity.
 I don’t expect even that many to return to Masses soon.

 Everyone will need to refrain from gathering in the Narthex or in the parking lot.
 Just come to Mass, then leave Mass, all the while observing social distancing norms.
 To observe social distancing in church, then to gather in groups after Mass makes no sense!
 For once, follow the example of those people who have to race out the door as soon as possible!
 Sadly, we priests will not be in the Narthex to greet people before or after Masses.

 Social distancing guidelines need to be observed.
 We have signs or markers indicating which pews are open for seating, where to stand when approaching Holy Communion, and so forth.
 Naturally, members of the same household may sit together in one pew.